ESG Management

 Digital signage in company workplaces

-Translation of Group Philosophy into 10 languages (English, Chinese [Simplified/Traditional], Korean, Spanish, Portuguese, German, Vietnamese, Thai, Indonesian) and distribution
+Translation of Group Philosophy into 11 languages (English, Chinese [Simplified/Traditional], Korean, Spanish, Portuguese, German, Hungarian, Vietnamese, Thai, Indonesian) and distribution

-Promote understanding Training on Group Philosophy and Code of Conduct for newly hired employees and newly appointed managers
+Promote understanding Training on Group Philosophy and Code of Conduct for newly hired employees, newly appointed managers, and mid-career hires

 Code of Conduct handbook